Medical expert of the article

 - During activities such as exercise, sitting or walking - or even at rest

-The effect of vulvodynia on the body
+The impact of vulvodynia on the body

 Treatment of vulvodynia

-Self-care in vulvodynia
+Self-care for vulvodynia

-Avoid potential irritants.
+Avoid potential irritants

 - Toilet paper should be soft and white.

-- Keep the vulva clean and dry.
+- Keep your vulva clean and dry.

 How to relieve pressure on the vaginal area